darlanxw/slack-block-builder-docs/docs/support.md

 # Supported Components

-At the time of writing this doc, **Slack Builder** supports every component provided by the [Slack Block Kit](https://api.slack.com/block-kit) framework.
+At the time of writing this doc, **Block Builder** supports every component provided by the [Slack Block Kit](https://api.slack.com/block-kit) framework.

 Below is a list of supported objects and how to access them in **Block Builder**.